“Bread or Coals” – Charsfield Charity of Joseph Kersey

 The Will of Joseph Kersey of Dallinghoo, dated January 1816, left £800 to be split equally between four parishes – Dallinghoo, Charsfield, Marlesford and Earl Soham.
 These funds were given into the care of the Minister or Churchwardens in order to be:

 “laid out in buying bread or coals and distributing the same impartially among and for the benefit of the industrious poor settled and resident in the four parishes respectively upon Christmas Day in every year for ever or so long as the same trust can be continued.”

 The Vicar of Charsfield appears to have been the sole trustee until new legislation in late Victorian times stimulated a change.
-In November 1896, a letter from the then Vicar , the Reverend Joshua Davies, to the Charity Commissioners shows that Charsfield is looking to a new Scheme for the future regulation of the Charity in view of the “passing of the Act” (probably referring to the Local Government Act 1894, which amongst other things established elected parish councils in rural areas).
+In November 1896, a letter from the then Vicar , the Reverend Joshua Davies (see picture below), to the Charity Commissioners shows that Charsfield is looking to a new Scheme for the future regulation of the Charity in view of the “passing of the Act” (referring to the Local Government Act 1894, which amongst other things established elected parish councils in rural areas).

 - 3 Trustees –The Vicar of Charsfield (ex-officio), a representative appointed by the Vicar and a representative appointed by the Parish Council

 - The yearly income is to be applied for the “General benefit of the poor” and the “supply of Bread or Coals” is still specified but the option is added of giving to a local club or society for the “supply of Coal, Clothing, or other necessaries”.